guyaevans/guyevans.github.io/content/posts/2023-12-10_onebag-for-travel-whats-in-my-2023-travel-bag/index.en.md

 rssFullText: true
 ---
 ## Too many bags
-I am a fan of traveling, although I haven't been able to travel much since the birth of the little one but I digress.
+I am a fan of travelling, although I haven't been able to travel much since the birth of the little one but I digress.

-Back to Onebag travel: Many of us have dealt with the hassle of managing multiple, often large bags while traveling.
+Back to Onebag travel: Many of us have dealt with the hassle of managing multiple, often large bags while travelling.
 How often have you arrived at a destination before being able to check in to your accommodation?
 In such cases, I usually start exploring the destination, but the challenge is dealing with large bags.
 Ideally, you can either A) leave your bags at your accommodation, B) find a bag storage location, or C) wait until you can check in.

 ## Onebag Travel?
 But what if I told you there is another way?
 Well there is ... get rid of all but one bag.

-Onebag travel, also known as one-bagging, is a minimalist approach to travel that involves packing and traveling with only a single piece of luggage, typically a carry-on-sized backpack or suitcase.
+Onebag travel, also known as one-bagging, is a minimalist approach to travel that involves packing and travelling with only a single piece of luggage, typically a carry-on-sized backpack or suitcase.
 The goal is to simplify the travel experience by minimizing the amount of belongings one carries, focusing on essential items, and avoiding the need for multiple bags or checked luggage.
 ### Why Onebag Travel?
 Now we know what Onebag travel is, here a just a few upsides: